-- 5. Aside from the curriculum (question #1 above), are there any ways this new position might contribute to another department or program in addition to your own? - 6.
-To what extent could this position be fully or partly covered in another department or at a partner institution? - 7.
-What is your department's record of cross-department or cross-institution collaboration?
+- departments/programs?
+Does the configuration of the position reflect the needs/interests of other departments and programs?
+Would a joint or collaborative appointment with another department or program be an appropriate way to respond to such needs and interests? - 6.
+To what extent could the courses to be taught by the requested hire be fully or partly covered in another department or at a partner institution? - 7.
+What is your department's history of cross-department or cross-institution collaboration?